galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 ~~~~
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ~~~~
-(Hitting the windows button on your keyboard and writing Powershell in the menu is the quickest way to open it).
+(Hitting the windows button on your keyboard and writing PowerShell in the menu is the quickest way to open it).

 **Step 2**
 Open the Microsoft store and select your desired Linux distribution. *This instruction was tested on Ubuntu 18.04 LTS but any distribution known to work with Galaxy should work.*

 **Step 3**
 During the installation of Galaxy we ran into issues with Yarn throwing a "Error: ENOENT: no such file or directory,".
-The cause of this error remains unclear according to [Github issues](https://github.com/yarnpkg/yarn/issues/5275).
+The cause of this error remains unclear according to [GitHub issues](https://github.com/yarnpkg/yarn/issues/5275).
 During our first test installing Yarn in Windows allowed us to install Galaxy successfully in the Ubuntu subsystem.
 You can download Yarn for Windows from the [Yarn website](https://yarnpkg.com/lang/en/docs/install/#windows-stable).
 The error does however seem to be very hard to pin down and we have seen similar issues later even with this error but were still able to run Galaxy and the client.

 ## Installing and running Galaxy.

 1. Start your Linux application
-2. Install git and clone the Galaxy repository from Github.
+2. Install git and clone the Galaxy repository from GitHub.
 3. Start Galaxy for production or development.

 **Step 1**
 Open your Linux distribution from Windows (press windows key and write the name of your installed distribution).
-This will open a Terminal window which allows you to manage your Linux distribution exactly like on a computer with a Linux operatin system installed.
+This will open a Terminal window which allows you to manage your Linux distribution exactly like on a computer with a Linux operating system installed.
 The files are stored on your computer and can even be accessed through Windows.
 Changing Linux files directly from Windows is however something you really *should not do* due to issues with metadata and corruption.

 **Step 2**
 Install git, if using Ubuntu: